swiftlang/swift-foundation/Proposals/0017-expanded-calendar-support.md

 * If start is on a leap day

-* `strict`: If components.isAdhikaDay is true, this gives you the next date that is also a leap day that shares the same day, month, year number (i.e. all those specified with the comps argument) as start.
+* `strict`: If components.isRepeatedDay is true, this gives you the next date that is also a leap day that shares the same day, month, year number (i.e. all those specified with the comps argument) as start.
 If only a subset of `DateComponents` is specified, for example only the month, this gives you the next date which is a leap day with same month.
 If no arguments are given for `DateComponents`, this gives the next date that is also a leap day.
-If components.isAdhikaDay is false, this function gives you the next date that matches the day/month/year number but one that is not a leap day.
+If components.isRepeatedDay is false, this function gives you the next date that matches the day/month/year number but one that is not a leap day.

 * If start is not on a leap day

-* `strict`: If components.isAdhikaDay is true, this gives you the next date that is a leap day that shares the same day, month, year number (i.e. all those specified with the comps argument) as start but a leap day.
-If components.isAdhikaDay is false, this function gives you the next date that matches the day/month/year number that is not a leap day.
+* `strict`: If components.isRepeatedDay is true, this gives you the next date that is a leap day that shares the same day, month, year number (i.e. all those specified with the comps argument) as start but a leap day.
+If components.isRepeatedDay is false, this function gives you the next date that matches the day/month/year number that is not a leap day.

 For the `direction` and `repeatedTimePolicy`:

 * `backward`: This flag does not affect how leap day search is handled, but merely changes the search direction so that it finds the match before start rather than after start.

-* `first`: If there are two or more matching dates, and all their components are the same, including isAdhikaDay, the function returns the first date.
+* `first`: If there are two or more matching dates, and all their components are the same, including isRepeatedDay, the function returns the first date.

 * `last`: Similar to `first`, but the function returns the last match.